Submissions

 • Review: maximum of 3.000 words counted only in the body text.

 • Translation: of works by other authors, relevant to the academic community, and not available as open access.
+Translations are not accepted for SciELO Preprint.

 Interview with people considered relevant to the area.

-Download our Template DOCX
+Download our template in DOCX or ODT format.

 Titles, Abstract, and Keywords